ECMO in Latin America

 - April 2017: Mexico City, Mexico (Hospital ABC)

 - April 2018: San José, Costa Rica (Hospital Nacional de Niños Carlos Sáenz Herrera)

 - March 2019: Neuquén, Argentina (Hospital Provincial Neuquén, Dr. Eduardo Castro Rendón)

 - October 2019, Buenos Aires, Argentina (Clínica y Maternidad Suizo Argentina)

 - Teams from 10 countries: Colombia, Mexico, Chile, Peru, Ecuador, Costa Rica, Argentina, Uruguay, Venezuela, Panama

-- Favorable evaluations from participants (overall >4.7 on 5-point Likert scale)
+- Favorable evaluations from participants (overall >4.7/5 on Likert scale)

-- Successful implementation of programs in ≥4 centers (Colombia, Chile, Peru, Mexico)
+- Successful implementation of programs in ≥5 centers (Colombia (2), Chile, Peru, Mexico, Costa Rica)